lccortez/learning-library/oracle-integration-library/core-compentencies/insight/create-a-model/create-a-model.md

 Open Insight and create your Draft Model.
 Name the Draft Model "Order Management" and provide the description of "My First Model".
 You will need to click Create to finish.
 When your completed it will open the Milestone Process for you; continue to Task 2 to add your Milestones

 ### Task 2: Create A Milestone
 As taught, each Model needs an Initial and Terminal Milestone.
 For your Initial Milestone (Rocket Symbol), enter milestone name "Order Recieved" and for the Description enter "My first Orders received".
-For you Terminal Milestone (Finish Line Flag Symbol), Enter milestone name "Order Completed" and enter milestone description "Orders Completed via System"
+For you Terminal Milestone (Finish Line Flag Symbol), Enter milestone name "Order Completed" and enter milestone description "Orders Completed via System"; continue to Task 3 to add your Indentifer.

 ### Task 3: Create an Identfier